pypy/pypy.org/posts/2025/01/state-of-tracing.md

 one is that it tends to have big performance cliffs (PyPy certainly has them, and other tracing JITs such as TraceMonkey had them too).
 In my experience the 'good' cases of tracing are really good, but if something goes wrong you are annoyed and performance can become a lot slower.
-With a simple method jit the performance is often much more "even".
+With a simple method JIT the performance is often much more "even".

 Another set of downsides is that tracing has a number of corner cases and